 A FHIR PlanDefinition StructureDefinition can be found in implementation materials – see ITI TF-2x: Appendix W for instructions on how to get to the implementation materials.

-6.6.4 ActivityDefinition
+6.6.4 ActivityDefinition (*updated R4)

 The following table shows the DynamicCarePlanActivityDefinition StructureDefinition, which constrains the activityDefiniton resource.
 It is important to note that ActivityDefinition.kind is the kind of resource the activity definition defines as resources to be used.
 For the purposed of this profile, the following Request resources SHOULD be used and SHALL be referenced from CarePlan.activity.reference: Appointment; CommunicationRequest; DeviceRequest; MedicationRequest; NutritionOrder; Task; ProcedureRequest; ReferralRequest; VisionPrescription; RequestGroup